 At the end of the first year, the requirements for the first year certificate must be completed to be able to continue your course of study.
-You need to therefore obtain 4 x 15 = 60 ECs.
+You need to therefore obtain $4 \times 15 = 60$ ECs.
 To earn these ECs you will have a maximum of two chances: the first chance and the repeat attempt, the resit.
 When all results of Period 4 are known, the following situations might occur:

 - 1. You obtained all 60 ECs.
 You will receive your propaedeutic diploma and you are promoted to Year 2. - 2.
-You have earned a minimum of 54 ECs and you can successfully appeal to the compensation arrangement (see below).
-You will receive your propaedeutic diploma and you are promoted to Year 2. - 3.
-A possibility exists for a third attempt to complete a task or exam.
-For this you need to have passed all 4 projects by the end of Period 4, and to have earned a minimum of 54 ECs.
-In this case you are offered one chance per task or exam to complete a resit, in order to earn the last 6 ECs; - 4.
-At the end of Period 4 you passed three out of the four projects, and earned a minimum of 49 ECs.
-In spite of the opportunity for a repair, you have not completed one project with your project group with a sufficient grade You then are eligible to take an individual third chance by the end of the first year study programme to repair the project; - 5.
+You have earned a minimum of 56 ECs and you can successfully appeal to the compensation arrangement (see directly below).
+This situation can occur before taking a third attempt (see below at 3) and after taking the third attempt.
+When you achieve 60 ECs by applying the compensation arrangement, you have passed the propaedeutic phase and you will be promoted to Year 2.
+The Examination Board will apply the compensation arrangement for you, as a student you do not need to take any action. - 3.
+You have passed all 4 projects by the end of Period 4 and you have earned a minimum of 54 ECs.
+In this case you are offered one resit per task and/or exam and/or part of the Professional Empowerment Program, in order to earn the last 6 ECs; - 4.
+You passed three out of the four projects by the end of Period 4, and earned a minimum of 49 ECs.
+In spite of the opportunity for a repair, you have not completed one project with your project group with a sufficient grade.
+You then are eligible to take an individual resit by the end of the first year study programme for the project you did not pass; - 5.
 During the study year there are personal circumstances which have hindered the progress you have made.
 In this case, you are eligible for Article 32 paragraph 3 of the general part of this TER.
-Please be aware that said personal circumstances must be reported to your personal mentor as soon as they occur.
+Please be aware that said personal circumstances must be reported to your student coach (personal mentor) as soon as they occur.